scottshambaugh/mpl_stereo/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/mpl_stereo)

 # mpl_stereo
-Matplotlib add-on to make [sterograms](https://en.wikipedia.org/wiki/Stereoscopy).
+Matplotlib add-on to make [stereograms](https://en.wikipedia.org/wiki/Stereoscopy).

 Stereograms can significantly enhance the interpretability of 3D data by leveraging human binocular vision.
-Instead of trying to picture how a flat projection of 3D data on a page would look in real life, stereograms give us "3D glasses" for 2D data just by changing the focus of our eyes.
+Instead of trying to imagine how the flat projection of 3D data on a page would look in real life, stereograms give us "3D glasses" for 2D data with just our eyes.

-It takes some practice to be able to view the stereoscopic effect for the first time, but the effort is well worth it.
+It takes some practice to be able to view the stereoscopic effect for the first time, but the effort is well worth it!

 ## Usage
 ### Installation